 Bloodroot has a rich history in Herbology.
 Native American cultures used the bloodroot to induce vomiting, used its tea to halt fevers and inflammation, and to treat burns.
 However, it can become toxic if used in large quantities.
 This precarious plant can be the remedy and source of pain.
 In Sharon Bowers' print, Bloodroot, the heart is depicted as the source of life.
 We see Bowar using imagery and word-play to talk about the pain and pleasure that come from life.

-This print is a trapezoid and its irregular shape is a way to imply upward growth, which is supported by the arrow that runs through the center of the print.
+This print is a trapezoid, a rectangle with only two equal sides, and its irregular shape is a way to imply upward growth, which is supported by the arrow that runs through the center of the print.